 I added color shapes behind the “figures” in the top left which gives them more presence lessening the strong pull of the the dark horizonal (horizon) line below it in the bottom half.

 During this session I tried to get background colors painted in.

-I am applying the painter sort of thinly and I would say timidly and partly because I am being economical with the paint.
-Penny wise pound foolish.
+I am applying the paint thinly and I would say timidly, partly because I am being economical with the paint.
+Penny wise pound foolish I think.
 When I apply the paint the first stroke is fresh and vibrant and I wish that I could continue that freshness but I don’t have that skill level, yet.
 I think if I get close to this approach I would be using much more paint and would be much more confident where and when I apply paint.
 In the perfect painting session each first stroke would be the last.
 My approach now has been as a beginner painter.
 Putting down thin layers until I’m comfortable with the color scheme then painting the area again with the final color.
 I’m losing freshness that I described because I’m not using the exact color again because the moment has moved on and cannot be repeated as when I first lay down that first color I liked so much.

-Making these abstract drawings/paintings with lines I do like to play with perspective.
+I do like to play with perspective in these lined abstract drawings/paintings .
 Giving the viewer more than one way to visualize the three dimensional illusion that the painting offers.
 I am thinking this is more of a cubist approach which is fine but I need to own it and realize that’s what I’m doing.
 Control it.
 Do it when I want to do it or not.

 In my opinion this painting has two main elements, the line work and the color in between the line work.
 The lines are thicker than the previous pieces and they are more muted which makes the piece appear not as colorful.
 I could talk a long time regarding all the sections of the piece but I will mention the upper left behind the blue figures I feel is distinctive, and I spent a bit time making it so, hopefully for the better.
 The piece wants strong lighting to look it’s best.
 In general I’m happy with a piece I just need to sign it.